glorious-alt/3D-interactive-image-generation-and-saving-methods/README.md

 1.1 Generating HTML and ASY Formats with R.
 1.2 Generating ASY and PRC Formats with Asymptote.
 ### 2.Inserting 3D Images into PDF
-2.1 Inserting 3D Images Using Adobe Acrobat Software.
+2.1 Inserting 3D Images using Adobe Acrobat Software.
 2.2 Inserting 3D Images in LaTeX.